czfrance/slogo/doc/DESIGN.md

 * TurtleCollection
   * In the original plan, we didn't properly account for multiple turtles.
 Therefore we only had a turtleModel class to represent single models.
 Originally we were simply going to account for multiple turtles by keeping them in an arrayList or something similar
   * In the final version we have a TurtleCollection class now which essentially holds a hashmap of all existing turtles while also handling the creation of new turtles and the updating of active turtles,
+* DashboardModel and DashboardView
+  * We initially had a model class for our entire simulation instead of just the turtle, which would ultimately use DashboardView to display the current state of the simulation
+  * In our final version, SlogoView handles the integration of the components of the simulation and the TurtleModel class is what contains our turtle itself.
+The state of everything else is updated through SlogoView and SimulationDisplay, depending on what the component is.

 ## How to Add New Features